entando/entando-docs/vuepress/docs/next/tutorials/create/mfe/react.md

    ent bundle init simple-bundle
    ```

-2. From the root bundle folder, add an MFE to the bundle project structure:
+2. From the root bundle folder, add an MFE to the bundle project:
    ``` sh
    cd simple-bundle
    ent bundle mfe add simple-mfe